Instant resurrection: just keep the body double out of focus!

 - Natalie Cole has released a couple of songsnote that are "duets" with her father Nat King Cole.

 - Actually very common in music, as any given song may actually contain one band member overdubbing several instruments, or parts played by hired studio musicians or uncredited friends of the band (a famous example being Eric Clapton guesting on the Beatles' "While My Guitar Gently Weeps").
-An essay in the book Kill Your Idols points out that on the Rolling Stones' supposed greatest album, Exile on Main Street, most of the bandmembers were trotting in and out of rehab during the recording, and that very few of the parts were played by actual Rolling Stones.
+An essay in the book Kill Your Idols points out that on the Rolling Stones' supposed greatest album, Exile On Main St., most of the bandmembers were trotting in and out of rehab during the recording, and that very few of the parts were played by actual Rolling Stones.

 - Despite the ubiquity of this practice, it was reported as a disgraceful thing that the duo that appeared onstage as Milli Vanilli were not the ones who sang the actual single.
 The ensuing scandal effectively ended their career.